1-800-935-2620 Speak to a Tour Expert

 Zagreb

 Continue to Croatia’s capital and largest city – Zagreb.
-Full of parks and squares, Zagreb is a laid-back place, proud of its coffee culture and the perfect spot to simply wander.
-Follow your leader on an orientation walk when you arrive and then enjoy some free time for the rest of your day here.
-Maybe join in one of the many free walking tours in the city and engage with a local here to learn about their daily life, or browse the city’s stunning architecture from neo-baroque to gothic and more.
-You could check out Tkalciceva Street’s lively social scene, or head up Medvednica Mountain where the views stretch as far as neighboring Slovenia on a clear day.
-To live like a local, may be head to Zagreb’s open-air markets where you’ll find all kinds of fresh vegetables, nuts, honey and liqueurs.
+Full of parks and squares, Zagreb is a laidback place, proud of its coffee culture and the perfect spot to wander.
+Follow your leader on an orientation walk when you arrive and then enjoy some free time for the rest of your time here.
+Maybe join one of the many free walking tours in the city and engage with a local here to learn about their daily life or browse the city’s stunning neo-baroque and gothic architecture.
+You could check out Tkalciceva Street’s lively social scene or head up Medvednica Mountain, where the views stretch as far as neighboring Slovenia on a clear day.
+To live like a local, maybe head to Zagreb’s open-air markets where you’ll find all kinds of fresh vegetables, nuts, honey and liqueurs.

 Meals: Breakfast